themartiancompany/evm-contracts-source-index/README.md

 # EVM Smart Contracts Source Index

-An application to verify smart contract source directly on-chain.
+Verifies smart contract source directly on-chain, indendently from the blockchain on which it is deployed.

+## License

+This program is released under the terms of the GNU Affero General Public License version 3.0.